 The hepatitis B germ (virus) can cause a short-term (acute) infection, which may or may not cause symptoms.
 Following an acute infection, a minority of infected adults develop a persistent infection called chronic hepatitis B. Many people with chronic hepatitis B remain well, but can still pass on the virus to others.
 Some develop serious liver problems.
 The virus is mainly passed on by sexual contact, sharing needles to inject drugs, and from mother to baby.

 What is hepatitis B?

 Hepatitis means inflammation of the liver.
 There are many causes of hepatitis.
 For example, drinking too much alcohol, various drugs and chemicals and also several different germs (viruses) can cause hepatitis.
 One virus that causes hepatitis is called the hepatitis B virus.
-This leaflet is only about hepatitis B. See separate leaflets called Hepatitis A and Hepatitis C, which are caused by different viruses.
+This leaflet is only about hepatitis B. See the separate leaflets called Hepatitis A and Hepatitis C, which are caused by different viruses.

 Hepatitis B is a virus which is carried in the bloodstream to the liver.
 It can then affect and damage your liver.